code-423n4/docs/roles/wardens/submission-policy.md

 C4 cannot "transfer" your submission to another contest after the contest ends.
 If you discover that you have accidentally submitted a finding to the wrong contest, please re-submit it to the correct contest, and then follow the steps below to withdraw your report from the other contest.

+## Editing a report

+To edit a submitted finding in an open contest:

+1. Sign into https://code4rena.com with your wallet.
+2. Find the contest on the C4 Contest page and click “view contest”
+3. Click on the “Findings” tab.
+There you will see a list of all your submissions for that contest (both individual and team findings).
+4. Select a finding from the list, make your edits and re-submit.

+Findings can be edited until the contest deadline.

 ## Withdrawing a report

 It is possible that a warden might want to have their report withdrawn after submitting it through the website.
-For example, if a new warden realizes they have not followed the report submission guidelines closely and decide they would like to re-submit in order to avoid any issues with judging and awarding once the contest ends.
+For example, if a new warden realizes they have not followed the report submission guidelines closely, or discover that a submission was outside the scope of the contest.

 In this situation, wardens who wish to have a report withdrawn should use the [Help form](https://code4rena.com/help) and mention the name of the issue, along with the handle they submitted it under, so the issue can be manually invalidated and removed from the contest findings repo.

-Please use this option sparingly (i.e. _not_ simply to correct a typo in your report).&#x20;
+Please use this option sparingly (i.e. _not_ simply to correct a typo in your report).

 ## Unauthorized test methods